dixonaws/alexa_hackathon/README.md

-# AWS Connected Vehicle Reference Architecture Bootcamp
+# alexa_hackathon
-During this Bootcamp, we'll take a deep dive into the AWS Connected Vehicle Reference Architecture.
-Attendees will install it, generate trip data from a simulated vehicle, and learn how the data can be accessed with various other AWS services.
-In this bootcamp, we'll access trip data using an Alexa skill.
+During this hackathon, we'll take a deep dive into API Gateway, Lambda, DynamoDB, and the Alexa Skills Kit by building a skill that invokes a simple RESTful API.
+This agenda is intended for a daylong session and a group of 15-30 people, splitting up into two teams.
+One team focuses on API development, while the other team focuses on Alexa integration.

 > #### Prerequisites
 >We'll assume that you have some basic knowledge of AWS